- What is a Spouse Visa?

 - Proof of travel together/to and from each other

 You should be careful when providing evidence to support your application that you do not provide insufficient documents.
-This can mean the difference between it being accepted and denied.
+This can mean the difference between your UK Spouse Visa being accepted and rejected.

-As part of the requirements for a Spouse Visa, you need to prove that you have accommodation set up for when you arrive in the UK.
-You must intend to live together permanently in the UK if you are granted a visa.
+As part of the UK Spouse Visa requirements, you need to prove that you have accommodation set up for when you arrive in the UK.
+You must intend to live together permanently in the UK if you are granted a UK Spouse Visa.

 This accommodation must meet UK living standards.
 You should be able to demonstrate this by providing the following alongside your application.